-Flow Analysis of a Manifold
+Flow Analysis inside a Manifold

-This simulation guide will guide you through:
+This simulation tutorial will guide you through:

 Import the CAD file

 - In OnScale Solve, from the Projects tab of the dashboard, create a new project.

 - In the Tool Bar, click (+) and then Library.
 Under OnScale Library, Select Manifold.